panacloud/learn-angular/step9_gulp_router/README.md

 [![Join the chat at https://gitter.im/mgechev/angular2-seed](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mgechev/angular2-seed?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A seed project for AngularJS 2 apps.
+A seed project for Angular 2 apps.

 It is something similar to the AngularJS Quick Start but does the entire build with gulp.